The main hub in our trip in the region.

 9 August, 2006

-After near death in our cab on the way to the Johor Baru airport (he was going 120km/hr in a 50km/hr zone) and filling out our second Malay customs card, we descended on the B&B hostel in Kuching.
+Our cab driver had a heavy foot, travelling 120 km/hr in a 50 km/hr zone.
+After near death in our cab on the way to the Johor Baru airport (he was going , that's instead of ) and filling out our second Malay customs card, we descended on the B&B hostel in Kuching.
 We spent a total of ...days in Kuching and surrounds.
 We enjoyed shopping at the markets, and eating in the city.
 Still new to M'sia, we were impressed with the efficiency of the two-person bus system (one person driving, one ticketing), the takeaway drinks in plastic bags with straws, and of course the markets - I'd love to live here just for the fresh produce - pineapples at 1RM (that's less than 0.5NZD!).

 The museum gave us some insights into the similarities between the Maori and Orang Ulu (literally up-river peoples) cultures - no bead work in NZ, nor Hangi in Boreno though.
 Note we intentionally avoided the over-hyped and over-priced cultural village.
 All of our time in the city we have waves, horn honks, and glaring from the locals.
 Locals were really friendly though - we spent an afternoon swimming with students from UNIMASS at wind cave near the border with Kilimantan - a lot of fun.
 We also spent time in Bako National Park which has amazing wildlife (more on that later) but the management reminds you that this is still a developing country.
 The National parks are NOT run by the government, but by a private company who charge mega-bucks to stay there.
 Needless to say, at $107RM/night ($50NZD/$35USD) I was mightily unimpressed at no water to flush any of the loos.
 After some straight talking, a so called water shortage was fixed by morning and taps overfilling sinks left right and centre.
 The park staff nicknamed me no-water girl.
 I felt like I may has well have opened my wallet and told them to help themselves.
 Few Malays complain and as a result, its a get what you get, rather than a get what you think you're paying for system.